Ariannahs/Social_Network_Analysis_With_Pyspark/README.md

-## Network Study and the Impact of Social Bots on Public Opinion Polls
+## Network Study on the Impact of Social Bots on Public Opinion Polls

 ### Introduction